hhuysqt/picovo/README.md

 STM32F767 port:
 - cmake
 - GNU toolchain: download from [ARM developer](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads).
-Tested `gcc-arm-none-eabi-9-2020-q2-update`
+Tested `gcc-arm-none-eabi-6-2017-q2-update`
 - openocd
 - Eigen3 (since it is a header-only library)

 > You may need to update udev rules to access stlink & /dev/ttyACMx without root priviledge.

 > The Sophus library is integrated in this repository.

+> We find that the newer arm-none-eabi-gcc has a better optimization.
+For instance, the average processing time using v9.3.1 is around 3ms shorter than that using v6.3.1.

 Datasets:
 - RGB-D: download from [TUM dataset](https://vision.in.tum.de/data/datasets/rgbd-dataset/download)